 Aerodynamics and Rim Depth

-According to this interesting article, when riding at speeds over 9mph (around 15 kph), air resistance becomes the main force acting against you while cycling.
+When riding at speeds over 9mph (around 15 kph), air resistance becomes the main force acting against you while cycling.
 Once you reach 30mph, 90% of your energy goes toward overcoming air resistance.

 Air resistance is the reason that road cyclists ride in groups, drafting behind one another.
 It’s the reason cyclists who ride in timed events work to make their bike and their body as aerodynamic as possible.
 When you watch a cyclist sprint, you’ll notice that they’re tucked as far down as possible and riding in the drops.
 The purpose of this is to increase aerodynamics to reduce drag.